The manufacturers don't recommend it

 The e-pill is called emergency contraception for a reason: it should only be used in case of emergency.
 For example, if your regular birth control method fails.

 The high levels of hormones in the e-pill could mess with your cycle and cause unpleasant side effects like nausea or delayed periods.

 So, if you are having sex regularly, I would strongly advise choosing a more reliable birth control method, such as the pill or an IUD.
 Condoms are also a great option, especially if you also need to protect yourself from STIs.

-Talk to your healthcare professional or visit a Marie Stopes office to get information on what the best options are for you.
+Talk to your healthcare professional to get information on what the best options are for you.

 Do you have questions about birth control?
 Head to our discussion board to chat with our moderators.